29-Year-Old Second Baseman – Miami Marlins

 Sizemore was slated to be the A's starting third baseman in 2012, but he tore the ACL in his left knee on the first day of spring training and missed the entire season.
 He returned in 2013 as a platoo...

 Scott Sizemore Contract Information:

-Signed a minor league deal with the Yankees in August of 2014.
+Signed a minor league contract with the Marlins in December of 2014.

 To instantly reveal our fantasy analysis of every player – including Scott Sizemore – simply subscribe now.